-The primary shortcoming of conceptual role theories as a cognitive account is that they lack a computational backbone, leaving vagueness about what a "role" might be.
-When we say that a symbol or a concept gets its meaning from its conceptual role, we must specify what that corresponds to mechanistically and computationally.
+A primary shortcoming of conceptual role theories as cognitive accounts is that they lack a computational backbone, leaving vagueness about what a "role" might be.
 The lack of computational implementation has given rise to a variety of philosophical debates about what is possible for CRS, but as I argue, at least some of these issues become less problematic once we consider a concrete implementation.
 The lack of implementations also means that it is difficult to make progress on experimental psychology probing the particular representations and processes of a CRS because there are few ideas about what, formally, a role might be.
-Addressing this shortcoming is the primary goal of this paper.
+A primary goal of this paper is to give the conceptual role semantics a computational footing by using a version of the LOT a framework where roles can be formalized, learned, and studied explicitly.

-1.3 Isomorphism and representation
+1.3 Isomorphism and Representation

 Any CRS theory will have to start by saying which mental representations we create and why.
-Here, it will be assumed that the mental representations we construct are likely to correspond to evolutionarily relevant structures, relations, and dynamics present in the real world.
-This notion of correspondence between mental representations and the world can be captured with the mathematical idea of isomorphism.
+Here, it will be assumed that the mental representations we construct are likely to correspond to evolutionarily relevant structures, relations, and dynamics present in the real world.3 This notion of correspondence between mental representations and the world can be captured with the mathematical idea of isomorphism.
 Roughly, systems X and Y are isomorphic if operations in X do "the same thing" as the corresponding operations in Y and vice versa.
 For instance, the ticking of a second hand is isomorphic to the ticking of an hour hand: both take 60 steps and then loop around to the beginning.
 How one state leads to the next is "the same" even though the details are different since one ticks every second and the other every minute.
 Scientific theories form isomorphisms in that they attempt to construct formal systems which capture the key dynamics of the system under study.
-A simple case to have in mind in science is Newton's laws of gravity, where the behavior of a real physical object is captured by constructing an isomorphism into vectors of real numbers, which themselves represent position, velocity, etc. The dynamics of updating these numbers with Newton's equations is the same as updating the real objects.
+A simple case to have in mind in science is Newton's laws of gravity, where the behavior of a real physical object is captured by constructing an isomorphism into vectors of real numbers, which themselves represent position, velocity, etc. The dynamics of updating these numbers with Newton's equations is "the same" as updating the real objects, which is the whole reason why the equations are useful.4

-The notion of isomorphism, or internal models of the world, lies at the heart of many theories of mental representation (McNamee & Wolpert, 2019; Gallistel, 1998; Shepard & Chipman, 1970; Hummel & Holyoak, 1997).
-Shepard and Chipman (1970) emphasized that while mental representations need not be structurally similar to what they represent, the relationships between internal representations must be "parallel" to the relationships between the real world objects, a pre-cursor to CRS.
-Gallistel (1998) writes,
+The notion that the mind contains structures isomorphic to the world lies at the heart of many theories of mental content (Craik 1952; McNamee and Wolpert 2019; Gallistel 1998; Shepard and Chipman 1970; Hummel and Holyoak 1997).
+Shepard and Chipman (1970) emphasized that while mental representations need not be structurally similar to what they represent, the relationships between internal representations must be "parallel" to the relationships between the real world objects.
+Gallistel (1998) writes.